Mission:

 If I wanted to preserve the forest, this had to stop.

 Eventually, I plan to open the preserve to visitors and hopefully run educational programs from it.
-But one step at a time! - I engaged an architect who specializes in sustainable building.
-At the time of this writing, we are actively working on the design of the primitive cabin.
+But one step at a time! - I engaged an architect, Ana from Coexist, who specializes in sustainable building.
+In late 2024, we were actively working on the completing the building of the primitive cabin.